 You must show us the original certificates if possible.
 We can accept the statement of results letter you received from your school or college on results day providing they show actual results.
 Unfortunately, we cannot accept predicted results.
 If you need replacement certificates or a statement of results certificate, please contact the relevant exam board as soon as possible as the process can take several weeks.
 Your school or college will tell you who to contact.

 If you gained your qualifications abroad: we will need a NARIC translation of your exam results before we can process your application.
 You can get one from www.naric.org.uk but please contact them as soon as possible as the process can take several weeks.

 If you are currently in the process of sitting your exams:

 You can still apply – however, you will need to contact us when results are announced to confirm that you have achieved the minimum grade in the subjects required.
 Any offer made in these circumstances will be subject to meeting our minimum academic requirements.

 You’ll need to upload a copy of your exam certificates with your application form (including UK NARIC translation of any qualifications gained overseas) and show us the original certificates when you come for the assessment centre.

-We have temporarily paused accepting any new applications for our September 2020 Apprenticeship scheme.
+We have stopped accepting applications for our September 2020 Apprenticeship scheme.

-Register your interest to be the first to know when we are accepting applications again.
+Register your interest to be the first to know when we are accepting applications for out next intake.